Getting Exiled Isn’t Fun: Poem Number 11

 人には告げよHito ni wa tsugeyoof the ocean’s wide plain,

-あまのつり舟Ama no tsuri no buneyou fishing boats of the sea-folk!
+あまのつり舟Ama no tsuribunéyou fishing boats of

 Translation by Dr Joshua Mostow

-For his talent with Chinese, Takamura was selected to be part of the 837 embassy to Tang Dynasty China.
-Such trips were incredibly perilous, because Japanese ships were not designed to cross deep sea, and withstand frequent typhoons.
-Plus ambassadors had to stay for 10+ years at a time, and some never returned from China at all, as we see in poem 7.
-It was probably for these reasons and more that Takamura refused to go, but as punishment he was exiled to Oki Island and sent this poem back home as he headed for exile.
+For his talent with Chinese poetry, Takamura was selected to be part of the 837 embassy to Tang Dynasty China, the same one as Abe no Nakamaro (poem 7).
+Such trips were prestigious, but also incredibly perilous, because Japanese ships were not designed to cross deep sea, and withstand frequent typhoons.
+Plus ambassadors had to stay for 10+ years at a time, and some never returned from China at all, as in Nakamaro’s case.

-Leave a Reply
+Leave a comment